bowswung/voobly-scraper/README.md

 The rating of the player on the relevant ladder after the match

 ## Civ ids
 These are the same as the ids Voobly uses to display civ images.
 Voobly has some errors here, and uses civ ids for which it doesn't have a picture or any information.
+This seems to be due to a use of incompatible mods (WK with UP 1.4 for example).
 We label these civs as "VooblyCivError"

 | Id | Name |
 | --- | --- |